txello/qtasks/docs/en/features/index.md

 ---

-## Мониторинг и статистика
+## Monitoring and statistics

-(Описание аналитики — на отдельной странице.)
+(Description of analytics — on a separate page.)

-Возможности включают:
+Features include:

-* `(A)syncStats` для получения статистики приложений и задач;
+* `(A)syncStats` for obtaining application and task statistics;
-* вывод статистики через CLI: `qtasks stats inspect ...`.
+* outputting statistics via CLI: `qtasks stats inspect ...`.

 ---

-Эти возможности делают QTasks не просто очередью задач, а гибким и расширяемым фреймворком, который легко адаптируется под реальные бизнес-сценарии.
+These features make QTasks more than just a task queue; it is a flexible and extensible framework that can be easily adapted to real-world business scenarios.